-On the con side, WildStorm Rising squanders Defile’s long-running infiltration of Stormwatch in favor of him chasing a McGuffin of power just inserted into Team 7: Objective Hell.
-Many of the pillars of the crossover were built from Defiles machinations, but it still feels like a massive cheat to see his master plot lose steam just as WildCATs and Stormwatch come to blows.
+On the con side, WildStorm Rising squanders Defile’s long-running infiltration of Stormwatch in favor of him chasing a McGuffin of power discovered in Team 7: Objective Hell.
+Many of the pillars of plot that support this crossover were built from Defiles machinations, so it feels like a massive cheat to see his master plot lose steam just as WildCATs and Stormwatch come to blows.
 He almost literally says, “Screw my plans that have been built up in Stormwatch since issue #6, now I’m going to focus on this other thing.”

 Even worse, in a hairpin final turn of plot it turns out the McGuffin has no real meaning.
 It was merely a red herring to bring back a fan favorite character squandered too early in the life of the line!

 The transportation key was lost in the ship’s crash, which left the political and military arms of the Daemonites stuck in a two-party struggle for planetary power for 2,000 years with no means to escape.
-Now, the two pieces of the lost key have showed up in possession of a rogue Daemonite and a member of Team 7, and both sides of the Daemonites are racing to collect them – while the assembled might of our heroes try to defend them while resolving their inter-squad squabbles.
+Now, the two pieces of the lost key have showed up in possession of a rogue Daemonite and a member of Team 7.
+Both sides of the Daemonites are racing to collect the pieces while the assembled might of our heroes try to defend them (while resolving their inter-squad squabbles).

 Is WildStorm Rising worth a read?
 As a self-contained event it’s nothing special.
 However, if you plan to read any other WildStorm books from 1995-1997 – like Grifter’s solo series or Alan Moore’s WildCats – it’s a good primer.
-It’s far back enough from Ellis’s takeover on Stormwatch to be relevant there.
+(It’s far back enough from Ellis’s takeover on Stormwatch to be irrelevant there.)

 The rest of this post is split into two sections.
 The first reviews each issue of the crossover (w/links to purchase) with relatively few comments on plot.
 The second second offers a plot recap of each issue so you can fill in the gaps of your read if you don’t own every issue.